Global Water Education Network

 Undertaking communication and advocacy activities within and outside the network on key issues, such as simplifying messages for decision-makers and involving partners in the UN-Water family (and beyond) in capacity development initiatives.

-The Global Water Education Alliance
+Who is The Global Water Education Alliance

 The Global Water Education Alliance (founding partners IHE Delft Institute for Water Education, SIWI and Cap-Net UNDP) and UNESCO are leading the coordination and implementation of the GWEN game changer.